 - 2 jalapenos (stems and seeds removed) diced

 - Mix all the ingredients and let it sit for half an hour.
 Then serve immediately.

 We place a large flour tortilla on the plate, and spread out a scoop of rice in the top third of the tortilla!

 Fold down over the top, then fold in the sides and roll the burrito up!

 Then top with more green sauce and cheese.
 I like to serve it with chopped romaine topped with the Pico De Gallo and a side of rice!
-And there you have it- the Cafe Rio Smothered Burrito!Don't miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+And there you have it- the Cafe Rio Smothered Burrito!Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Thank you for supporting Ashlee Marie when you shop!